 Schools receive PE and sport premium funding based on the number of pupils in years 1 to 6.
-Funding continues for the 2018-2019 academic year based on the number of eligible pupils; over the course of this year we will receive £20,410.00.
-This funding is used to make additional and sustainable improvements to the quality of physical education (PE), physical activity and sport that we offer at Southborough.
+Funding continued for the 2021-2022 academic year based on the number of eligible pupils; over the course of the year we received £21,612, this funding is used to make additional and sustainable improvements to the quality of physical education (PE), physical activity and sport that we offer at Southborough.

-We have developed and added to the PE, physical activity and sport activities that we already provide by offering an increased provision of lunchtime physical activities and games, this includes staff training and additional equipment and adults in order for lunch time staff to facilitate a greater range of enhanced games and sporting activities.
-This is helping to improve the engagement of all pupils in regular physical activity – the Chief Medical Officer guidelines recommend that all children and young people aged 5 to 18 engage in at least 60 minutes of physical activity a day, of which 30 minutes should be in school.
-We are building capacity and capability within our school to ensure that improvements made now will benefit current pupils and those joining the school in future years, this includes continuing professional development for the delivery of PE lessons and active playtimes, with specialist coaches providing bespoke training to teachers and TAs, together with working alongside classes to further improve the quality of PE in our school and ensure increased confidence, knowledge and skills of all staff in teaching PE and sport.
+We are building capacity and capability within our school to ensure that improvements made now will benefit current pupils and those joining the school in future years, this includes continuing professional development for the delivery of PE lessons and active play times, with specialist coaches providing bespoke training to teachers and TAs, together with working alongside classes to further improve the quality of PE in our school and ensure increased confidence, knowledge and skills of all staff in teaching PE and sport.
 This will improve the effectiveness of PE and sport teaching and embed physical activity across our school, whilst simultaneously extending current opportunities.

 Forest School continues to be a popular way to improve children’s engagement with outdoor physical activities, in addition to providing some very positive results with regard to improving enjoyment and emotional wellbeing both in and out of the classroom.
-We are now in our fifth year of offering children in Years 1-6 Forest School and Outdoor Learning opportunities and learning experiences.
-This year a total of £8,940 has been allocated to the Forest School Provision.
+We are now in our eighth year of offering children in Years R-6 Forest School and Outdoor Learning opportunities and learning experiences.
+This year a total of £5000 has been allocated to the Forest School Provision, allowing for improvements to resources and for more pupils to benefit from forest school.
 A specialist Forest School Teacher (who is also a qualified Primary School Teacher) has run Southborough Forest School since autumn 2013 and the development of pupils’ tenacity, perseverance and problem solving skills has really been enhanced by the challenges they are able to experience and overcome whilst at Forest School.
-We are also working with Countryside Management Partnerships to extend our forest school provision to more children and training has been provided to upskill our own staff in the delivery of forest school.
+We are continuing our strong collaboration with both the Countryside Management Partnerships and the Kent High Weald Partnership to extend our forest school provision to more children and training has been provided to upskill more of our own staff in the delivery of forest school.